 How much is company car tax on electric cars?

-UK’s million or so company car users pay no Benefit-in-Kind tax if they have an electric car in the 2020/21 financial year
+The UK’s million or so company car users pay two per cent Benefit-in-Kind tax if they have an electric car in the 2022/23 financial year

-Full electric cars are exempt from Vehicle Excise Duty (VED), but you still have to pay Benefit-in-Kind (BiK) tax if you’re going to run one as a company car.
+Full electric cars are exempt from Vehicle Excise Duty (VED) until 2025, but you still have to pay Benefit-in-Kind (BiK) tax if you’re going to run one as a company car.

 How does company-car tax work on electric vehicles?